Alimir/wp-ulike/readme.txt

 =  Is WP ULike safe? =
 We are a professional and international team called TechnoWich that uses the latest coding and design methods in projects.

-Our WP ULike project has been able to attract more than 50,000 active users in the last few years and has a high score in the WordPress repository.
+Our WP ULike project has been able to attract more than 60,000 active users in the last few years and has a high score in the WordPress repository.
 All functions of this plugin are documented and you can follow its development process on Github.

 =  Does WP ULike run on Apache, Nginx, LiteSpeed, etc? = Yes, WP ULike is compatible with Apache, Nginx, Microsoft IIS et LiteSpeed web servers.

 == Changelog ==

+= 4.5.5 =
+* Added: New option to set cookie expire time.
+* Added: Button alignment option in customizer panel.
+* Added: New option to enable counter value on admin comment columns with sorting capability.
+* Updated: Making admin banners smaller.
+* Updated: Options panel framework.
+* Fixed: Minor bug fixes.

 = 4.5.4 =
 * Improved: Compatibility with WordPress 5.8 applied.